ledermann/unread/README.md

 Unread
 ======

-Rails plugin to manage read/unread status of anything you need - and it's fast.
+Gem to manage read/unread status of ActiveRecord objects - and it's fast.

 ## Features